-This article describes the steps for getting credentials and flashing into devices during production.
+This article describes the steps for getting credentials and flashing into modems or devices during production.

 ID, Key and PAC are credentials used in the Sigfox protocol.

-This is the way to define a unic device and ensure security of data payload transmitted over the air.
+This is the way to define a unique device and ensure security of data payload transmitted over the air.

 Sigfox credentials can be delivered by:

-- Sigfox CRA ( Central Registration Authority )
+- Sigfox Support with Sigfox CRA ( Central Registration Authority )

-- Secure Element providers. ( in this case, credentials are embedeed in Secure Elements directly )
+- Secure Element providers. ( in this case, credentials are embedded in Secure Elements directly )

-Please note that the following chapters only refer to the use of the CRA when Sigfox Credentials are delivered by Sigfox CRA ( no Secure Element in the device design )
+Please note that the following chapters only applies when Sigfox Credentials are delivered by Sigfox CRA (no Secure Element in the device design).

-To get access to Sigfox CRA web site, you need at least to be Sigfox Verified certified.
+To get access to Sigfox CRA web site, you need to be Sigfox certified.

-Any access to CRA id/key provisionning, gives the partner a way to request and get credentials for Sigfox network, in case of no Secure Element is used in its design.
+Any access to CRA id/key provisioning gives modem manufacturers a way get credentials for Sigfox network, in case of no Secure Element is used in its design.

 Each ID / KEY batch cannot be reused in another device.

-Each ID is unic on whole Sigfox network
+Each ID is unique on whole Sigfox network

-Each ID is independent of the subscribtion and token used on Sigfox network
+Each ID is independent of the subscription and token used on Sigfox network

-Each ID / KEY must be flashed in the secured way in the device memory space. ( This is the manufacturer responsability )
+Each ID / KEY must be flashed in the secured way in the device memory space. ( This is the manufacturer responsibility )

-Only device maker is allowed to know KEYs for devices
+Only the device maker is allowed to know the KEYs for devices